CTRL-S-SAVE/Summer-Math-Seating-Program/README.md

 * The program doesn't separate students from different sessions and sorts them randomly, as opposed to using an algorithm to sort them by the client's criteria.
 * The program doesn't save the sorted students into a file.
 * Some internal changes made to static items.

+5/23: Beta Version 4.
+Added a class to write results to an Excel file.
+Skeletal algorithm for sorting added.